Sunday, 17 April 2022

 Jasset’s 1913 Protéa even fields lead Josette Andriot in black tights, making her an early entry in the cycle that runs though Musidora in Feuillade’s Les Vampyrs, Judith Magré in Franju’s Judex and Maggie Chen in Olivier Assayas’ Irma Vip.
 As an added bonus the film is a surprisingly entertaining hour’s viewing for it's day and age.
 Though largely staged in one take one scene wide shots it features several of the innovations which were shaping cinema to come.

-The plot has fictional European country Messine sign a secret treaty which threatens the Interests of equally non existant Celtie, so their Chief of Police phones the country’s number one secret agent Protéa / Andriot.
+The plot has fictional European country Messine sign a secret treaty which threatens the interests of equally non-existent Celtie, so their Chief of Police phones the country’s number one secret agent Protéa / Andriot.
 In silence the image cuts between the two sides of the call and gives us a good look at the chief’s imposing candle stick ‘phone set up.

 Andriot agrees on condition that her wing man The Eel / Lucien Bataille be released from prison and, once they get the cuffs off him he escapes the police guard, showing up like Tom Cruise’s Jack Reacher, where they think they’ve lost him.
 From this point, the film offers non-stop action melodrama.